List of Irish kingdoms

 took place which resulted in the direct influence of the Parliament of Ireland shrinking to an area known as The Pale by 1500.
-In 1541 the Kingdom of Ireland was established by Henry VIII and the Tudor conquest of Ireland commenced.
-The repudiation of the terms of the Treaty of Mellifont by the Crown resulted in the Nine Years War and Flight of the Earls, which marked the end of the Gaelic order.
+In 1541, the Kingdom of Ireland was established by Henry VIII, and the Tudor conquest of Ireland commenced.
+The repudiation of the terms of the Treaty of Mellifont by the Crown resulted in the Nine Years War and the Flight of the Earls, which marked the end of the Gaelic order.